Arne Visser, conductor & tuba player

 Besides that he has been chief conductor for many years with three symphony orchestras: The Hague Students Symphony Orchestra ‘Valerius’, The National Project Orchestra and the Bataafs Symphony Orchestra.
 He went on tour to China, South-Africa, France, Italy and Germany, and performed masterpieces like The Planets (Holst), Pictures of an Exhibition (Mussorgsky) and the Fifth Symphony of Shostakovich.

 He studied tuba at the Royal Conservatory (The Hague) with Hendrik-Jan Renes and followed masterclasses with Roger Bobo, Jens Bjørn Larsen and Rex Martin.
-Playing euphonium he won the solist-price at the Dutch Brassband Festival in 1997 with Brassband Schoonhoven and participated succesfully at the UGDA European Tuba-contest (Luxemburg), where he was invited as a jury-member afterwards.
-Four years he toured around Europe with the National Youth Orchestra and the World Youth Orchestra.
+Playing euphonium he won the soloist price at the Dutch Brassband Festival in 1997 with Brassband Schoonhoven.
+He is a laureat of the Prinses Christina Concours and the European Tuba-contest (UGDA Luxemburg), where he was invited as a jury-member afterwards.
+Five years he toured around Europe with the National Youth Orchestra and the World Youth Orchestra.

 At the Royal Conservatory he gained his windband-conducting diploma with Alex Schillings, and had lessons ‘orchestral conducting’ with Wim Bredenhorst, José Miguel Esandi, Arie van Beek and Jurjen Hempel.
 At the Rotterdam Conservatory ‘Codarts’ he studied orchestral conducting with Hans Leenders and was invited twice to conduct the National Youth Orchestra during masterclasses of Mark Wigglesworth and Etienne Siebens.